ibexa/documentation-developer/docs/content_management/pages/react_app_block.md

 ## Create React App block

-"In the following example, you learn how to create the `Calculator` React App block [configured in the previous section's example](#react-app-block-configuration)."
+In the following example, you learn how to create the `Calculator` React App block [configured in the previous section's example](#react-app-block-configuration).

 ### Configure React App Block